Authentic Germany at the Crossroads of German, French, Pagan, and Roman Cultures with a love of the Outdoors and Dwarves.

 Something Good to Eat: Le Journal – Amazing food at Schlossstrasse 16 66606 St Wendel

-Starting at the city parking lot, come above ground and wind your way through the Altstadt and out of the main part of city going past the main square.
+Starting at the city parking lot in St Wendel Germany, come above ground and wind your way through the Altstadt and out of the main part of city going past the main square.
 You’ll be headed towards the hidden little chapel in the woods under the St Wendel’s Basilica.

 You’ll see old grand homes that remind you of Boston with gorgeous details and fine gardens and amazing colors.